 Applications of Inert Atmospheres

-Food Preservation: Inert atmospheres are used to extend the shelf life of food items by reducing oxidation, which can spoil or degrade the quality of the food.
-Examples include vacuum wine-saver pumps that remove air from wine bottles.
+Food Preservation: Inert atmospheres are used to extend the shelf life of food by reducing oxidation, which can spoil or degrade its quality.
+Examples include vacuum pumps that remove air from wine bottles.

 Engineering and Manufacturing: Inert atmospheres are crucial in protecting sensitive electronic components and medical devices from contamination and oxidation.